-Teachers who are interested in working with students who have communication difficulties and behavior challenges or students who have been diagnosed with an autism-spectrum disorder may be interested in taking one or more classes from the Autism Strand.
-To help teacher be effective in these roles, a series of four 3-credit courses have been developed.
+Teachers working with students who have communication difficulties and behavior challenges or students diagnosed with an autism-spectrum disorder may be interested in taking one or more classes from the Autism Strand.
+To help teachers be effective in these roles, a series of four 3-credit courses have been developed.